 - Beware!
 There are two errors in the provided rulesets.
 Using any technique that you know, track these down and fix them before moving on.

 New rulesets you need to write:

-- Write a ruleset that targets both the card header, and card footer, giving them both a total height of 50px, which includes content height of 30px and padding of 10px on all sides.
+- Write a ruleset that targets both the card header, and card footer, giving them both a computed total height of 50px (including a content height of 30px and padding of 10px on all sides.)
 But express it in

 - The default margin applied to the